Capital Region 3D printing centre

 We have the expertise, knowledge and overview to meet your needs.
 Bring us your idea and we'll guide you.
 Whether the need is 3D printing, VR, silicone moulding or something else entirely.

-In collaboration with CAMES Innovation, we can help you turn your idea into a product and provide assistance with.
+We can help turn your idea into a product and provide assistance with MDR if you need it.
 MDR if you need it.
-Get in touch - and you're always welcome to drop by our facilities for a chat about the possibilities.
+Get in touch with us - and you are always welcome to drop by our facilities for a chat about the possibilities.

 Print order of 3D objects